Tips for Student Retention

 The best way to keep your studio healthy and thriving is to keep your students coming back year after year.
-The fact is, that it can be easier to retain your students than it is to find new ones.
+The fact is, that it is easier to retain your students than it is to find new ones.

 There are two main components to keeping students on board, it’s important that both parents and students see the value in continuing with lessons.